BrunoHerault/Couac/CouacAnalyses.md

 ### Botanical Families

 The 20 most abundant families were unequally distributed between AAPs and ANPs (Figure XX).
-Figure 3 presents the distribution of individuals from each family present in both AAPs and ANPs.
-Among all the families, only two had clear patterns of segregation (p &lt; 0.05).
-These are Chrysobalanaceae (59.2 % of the individuals were in ANPs, p &lt; 0.05) and Arecaceae (79.6 % in AAPs, p &lt; 0.03).
-Lecythidaceae and Clusiaceae were most frequent in ANPs (respectively 65.4 % and 86 %, both p &lt; 0.07).
-Euphorbiaceae, Urticaceae and Myrtaceae tended to be most frequent in AAPs, with respectively 57.9 %, 82.4 % and 67 % of their individuals on these plots (respectively p &lt; 0.13, 0.11 and 0.09).
-Annonaceae and Apocynaceae tended to be associated with ANPs, with respectively 62.5 % (p &lt; 0.13) and 64.8 % (p &lt; 0.13) of their individuals on these non-anthropized plots.
+Only three families had clear patterns of segregation (*P* &lt; 0.05).
+These are Arecaceae, Burseraceae and Lauraceae that are significantly more frequent in AAPs.
+On the other hand, Apocynaceae and Lecythidaceae are marginally (*P*&lt;0.1) less frequent in AAPs.

 ``` r
 library(ggplot2)